telia-oss/terraform-aws-eks/README.md

 5. Confirm that nodes have joined/are joining the cluster

     ```sh
-    kubectl get nodes # should a list of nodes
+    kubectl get nodes # should show a list of nodes
     ```

 ### Note